-Digital Lifestyle Intervention in Rehabilitation Aftercare
+Digital Lifestyle Intervention in Aftercare

 Development and evaluation of a mobile application focusing on physical activity, nutrition, and breathing/relaxation to promote health-related quality of life in lung cancer survivors.